Property and Regeneration Lunch 2018

 About the Speakers:

-Heather is also co-chair of pro-manchester’s Regeneration and Property Sector Committee.
+Heather is co-chair of pro-manchester’s Property and Regeneration committee.

 Chris grew up in Manchester, studied at LSE and City University, London and worked briefly in the City before returning north in 1991 to work for the company his father founded in 1976.
 He was appointed CEO in 1999 and has overseen the growth of the business to one that owns over £1bn of commercial property across the city regions of Manchester, Liverpool, Birmingham and Leeds with a further £1bn development pipeline across all four cities.